open-telemetry/opentelemetry-specification/specification/api-tracing.md

 `IsValid` is a boolean flag which returns true if the SpanContext has a non-zero TraceID and a non-zero SpanID.

+`IsRemote` is a boolean flag which returns true if the SpanContext was propagated from a remote parent.

 Please review the W3C specification for details on the [Tracestate field](https://www.w3.org/TR/trace-context/#tracestate-field).